abitdodgy/cfw-usermanager/README.md

 I will add the following features in later versions.

 * Ability to force password update after reset.
 Currently users are redirect to the update form, but there's nothing stopping them from navigating away.
-This will require them to initiate the rest process again if their session ends.
+This will require them to initiate the rest process again if their session ends;
-* Administrative tools/user management section section.
+* Administrative tools/user management section;
-* User roles based security.
+* User role based security.
+* Tests.

 Usage